manab-kb/manab-kb/README.md

 # Hi there 👋

-I love coding in Python :snake: and C++.
-I am a [Microsoft Learn Student Ambassador](https://studentambassadors.microsoft.com/en-US/profile/157076).
-I regularly (try to) participate in hackathons, coding contests and practice problem solving on websites such as - [Hackerrank](https://www.hackerrank.com/mkbiswas_784), Leetcode, etc.
+I am a SDE Analyst at Bank of America and love coding in Python :snake: and C. I regularly (try to) participate in hackathons, coding contests and practice problem solving on websites such as - [Hackerrank](https://www.hackerrank.com/mkbiswas_784), Leetcode, etc.

-### ⚡ Fun fact:
+### ⚡ Fun facts:

-- 🔭 I’m currently working on a Deep Learning model.
+- 🔭 I’m currently working on whatever my manager tells me to do (he's lovely).
-- 🌱 I’m currently building up my basics in Deep Learning.
+- 🌱 I’m currently building up my knowledge and proficiency in Deep Learning.
 - ⚡ I love playing the piano and console games.
 - :pencil2: I Write [blogs](https://marvelous-khapse-869e73.netlify.app/blog/) on free days.
 - :musical_note: I love to listen to EDM's and Dubstep Music.

  ### 🧰 Languages:

-- Python (Intermediate)
+- Kotlin (Basic-Intermediate)
 - C++ (Intermediate)
+- Python (Intermediate-Advanced)
 - C (Intermediate-Advanced)
-- Kotlin (Basic-Intermediate)
-- MERN Stack (Intermediate)
+- MERN Stack (Intermediate-Advanced)

 ### Let's Connect :coffee:
 <p align="center">